Completed research

 Project partners: University of Crete, Open University of Cyprus, Daugavpils University, Dublin City University, Frederick University, Uppsala University

-Staff: Project leader: Prof. Dr. Clemens Mader and at the end of the project Univ.Prof.
-Dr. Friedrich Zimmermann; Collaborators: Mario Diethart
+Staff: Project leader: Prof. Dr Clemens Mader and at the end of the project Univ.Prof.
+Dr Friedrich Zimmermann; Staff: Mario Diethart

 Funding: Energie Steiermark GmbH